With this weekend's abortive coup in mind, here's a question:

-Fats Domino sold over 65 million records, which is more than any other Fifties rocker save a certain E. Presley.
-But he was such a modest and self-effacing man (and not just by comparison with relentless self-promoters such as Chuck Berry and Little Richard) that the part he played in a particularly turbulent period of American popular music was often relegated to an afterthought.
-He last swam, almost literally, into public consciousness a decade or so back during Hurricane Katrina, when he lost his home, his office and his many awards.
-The RIAA replaced his Gold Records, and President Bush, on a personal visit to New Orleans, replaced his National Medal of the Arts.
-The psychological toll was harder to ameliorate.
-Domino pulled out of one stage appearance because of nerves, and then pulled himself together for one final concert - and that was that.
+Fats Domino's is the version most people know.
+Fats sold over sixty-five million records, which is more than any other Fifties rocker save a certain E. Presley.
+But he was such a modest and self-effacing man (and not just by comparison with relentless self-promoters such as Chuck Berry and Little Richard) that the part he played in a particularly turbulent period of American popular music is often relegated to an afterthought - and, as the decades go by, to one enduring record.

 But the biggest hit of all was not - and, indeed, Dave Bartholomew objected strongly to Fats even recording it.
 If you ever saw the Seventies sitcom "Happy Days", you'll recognize the first four words as the song Ron Howard, as Richie Cunningham, used to sing with pride and self-congratulatory swagger whenever he scored a date:

-In between "Whispering" and "Linger Awhile" came Rose's most enduring and versatile standard, "Avalon", written with Buddy De Sylva and (supposedly) Al Jolson.
-It's a remarkable composition, possibly because it was composed by Mr Rose's fellow Italian composer, Giacomo Puccini.
+In between "Whispering" and "Linger Awhile" came Rose's most enduring and versatile standard, "Avalon", which you can see Carol Welsman and Russell Malone performing live with The Mark Steyn Show Band here.
+"Avalon" was written with Buddy De Sylva and (supposedly) Al Jolson, and is a remarkable composition, possibly because it was composed by Mr Rose's fellow Italian composer, Giacomo Puccini.
 At any rate, that's what the Federal Court in New York ruled, when it decided "Avalon" was lifted from "E lucevan le stelle" from Puccini's Tosca.
 Judge Knox awarded Puccini and his publishers $25,000 and all future royalties of "Avalon", which must have been tough on Mr Rose.

 I found my thrill